-Alzheimer's is a triple threat unlike any other disease ― with soaring prevalence, lack of effective treatment and enormous costs.
-Increasing federal research funding is critical to address this crisis, as costs will grow swiftly with the numbers of those affected.
-The Alzheimer's Association, working with and through the Alzheimer's Impact Movement (the advocacy arm of the Association), has played a critical role in increasing federal funding for Alzheimer's research.
+Alzheimer's is an escalating global health crisis ― with soaring prevalence and enormous costs.
+Sustained federal research funding is critical to address this crisis, as it leads to breakthroughs in effective treatment and prevention.
+The Alzheimer's Association, working with and through the Alzheimer's Impact Movement (a separately incorporated advocacy affiliate of the Association), has played a critical role in increasing federal funding for Alzheimer's and dementia research.

-In addition, the Association introduced the Alzheimer's Accountability Act, enacted in 2015.
-The Act ensures the U.S. Congress hears directly from National Institute of Health scientists about the funding needed each year to prevent or effectively treat Alzheimer's by 2025.
+Working with bipartisan Congressional champions, the Alzheimer's Association developed the National Alzheimer's Project Act (NAPA) (P.L.
+111-375), a landmark law that has led the way for additional policy victories, including the first National Plan to Address Alzheimer's Disease and the Alzheimer's Accountability Act.
+Enacted in 2015, the Alzheimer's Accountability Act ensures that the U.S. Congress hears directly from the National Institutes of Health (NIH) scientists to address the Alzheimer's crisis.
 Alzheimer's is only the third disease to receive the "professional judgment budget" designation, following cancer and HIV/AIDS.

 The Alzheimer's Association works to ensure that our national policy and research agendas reflect the importance of Alzheimer's disease as a leading cause of death and disability, a personally devastating illness, and an emerging health care issue for employers as well as public and private payers.
 Learn more about our advocacy efforts.